Simple Logger

 Discord GitHub Javadoc GitHub

-This is a SLF4J logger that logs to System out JSON structured log messages.
-It can also log plan text messages typically for development use when running tests.
+This is a lightweight SLF4J logger that writes JSON structured log messages to System.out by default.
+It can also write plain text messages for local development and test output.

-It is designed to be used by applications that will be run in K8s or Lambda.
+It supports MDC, SLF4J 2 fluent addKeyValue() entries, and OpenTelemetry trace correlation in both JSON and plain formats.
+It is designed to be used by applications that will run in K8s or Lambda.

 Dependency